gatling/gatling/src/docs/content/tutorials/scripting-intro/index.md

 Gatling Enterprise Cloud is a feature-rich SaaS platform that is designed for teams and organizations to get the most out of load testing.
 With the trial account, you created in the [Prerequisites section](#prerequisites), you can upload and run your test with advanced configuration, reporting, and collaboration features.

-From Gatling 3.11 packaging and running simulations on Gatling Entrprise Cloud is simplified by using configuration as code (link).
+From Gatling 3.11 packaging and running simulations on Gatling Enterprise Cloud is simplified by using [configuration as code]({{< ref "reference/execute/cloud/user/configuration-as-code" >}}).
 In this tutorial, we only use the default configuration to demonstrate deploying your project.
-You can learn more about customizing your configuration with our configuration-as-code guide (link)
+You can learn more about customizing your configuration with our [configuration-as-code guide]({{< ref "guides/config-as-code" >}}).

 To deploy and run your simulation on Gatling Enterprise Cloud, use the following procedure: